d2l-ai/d2l-en/chapter_preliminaries/probability.md

 or entirely disjoint,
-knowing the value taken by one random variable can cause us to update our beliefs about what values of another random variable are likely.
+knowing the value taken by one random variable can cause us to update our beliefs about which values of another random variable are likely.
 If a patient walks into a hospital and we observe that they are having trouble breathing